simp/simp-doc/docs/user_guide/Client_Management.rst

       additional ones as needed.)
     - Enter the domain name for option **domain-name**
     - Enter the IP Address of the DNS server for option **domain-name-servers**
-    - If PXE booting is being done with this DHCP server, make sure the filename entries  corresponds to the correct file in the tftpserver.
-      If the defaults were used setting up the tftpserver, the default here will be corret.
+    - If PXE booting is being done with this DHCP server, make sure each ``filename`` parameter corresponds to the correct file on the TFTP server.
+If you are using SIMP's ``simp::server::kickstart`` class to manage the TFTP server, the default ``filename`` values listed at the top of the sample ``dhpcd.conf`` will be correct.

 Save and close the file.